How to Get Free CARFAX Vehicle History Reports

 Get a FREE myCARFAX Account

-Sign up for a FREE myCARFAX.com account and view your vehicle service history (which is part of the Carfax vehicle history report), get alerts for upcoming service, find trusted service shops, and be the first to know about open recalls. myCARFAX makes taking care of your car easier than ever.
+Sign up for a free myCARFAX account and view your vehicle service history.
+You'll also get alerts for upcoming service, find trusted service shops and be the first to know about open recalls. myCARFAX makes taking care of your car easier than ever.

-Every CARFAX Vehicle History Report contains information that can impact a consumer's decision about a used vehicle.
+Every CARFAX Vehicle History Report contains information that can impact a consumer's decision to buy a used vehicle.

 As you look for ways to save money on your next used car purchase, CARFAX can help.
-There are several ways to get free vehicle history report from CARFAX throughout the used car shopping process - from browsing cars for sale online to looking at cars on a dealer's lot.
+There are several ways to get free Vehicle History Report during the shopping process.
+We can help you get a CARFAX report regardless of whether you’re browsing cars for sale online, or looking at cars on a dealer's lot.

-Get a Free CARFAX report on Carfax Used Car Listings
+Get a Free Vehicle History Report with CARFAX Used Car Listings

-Every car listed for sale on Carfax Used Car Listings comes with a free CARFAX report.
-What's more, thousands of vehicles listed on sites like AutoTrader.com and Cars.com can include a free car history report from CARFAX.
-Look for the free CARFAX Report links and get the same vehicle history information that is available for purchase on Carfax.com.
+Every car listed in our Used Car Listings comes with a free CARFAX report.
+What's more, thousands of vehicles listed on sites like AutoTrader.com and Cars.com can include a free history report from CARFAX.
+Look for the free CARFAX Report links and get the same vehicle history information that is available for purchase on CARFAX.com.

 If a vehicle listing does not include a link to a free car report, it simply means that a CARFAX-subscribing dealer has not recently run a report for that vehicle.
 You may want to buy a CARFAX Report or ask the dealer for one.